icediscovery in C🔗

 MessagingPattern_PUB_SUB);

-is a iox_service_description_t
+searchResult is a iox_service_description_t array of size

-.
+SEARCH_RESULT_CAPACITY.
 The matching services are written into this array, up

-.
+to a maximum of SEARCH_RESULT_CAPACITY.
 If the number of found services

 exceeds the array's capacity, the number of services that could not be stored is

-.
+written to missedServices.
 The number of stored services is returned.
 Since

-periodically offer/stop their services, you should see
+the cameraPublishers periodically offer/stop their services, you should see

-services and sometimes none.
+sometimes 5 Camera services and sometimes none.

 Finally, let's try out the third find service function.
 We search again for all

-services but additionally count the front camera services:
+Camera services but additionally count the front camera services:

 iox_service_discovery_find_service_apply_callable_with_context_data(